Paranormasight: The Seven Mysteries of Honjo: Plot

-Set in the 1980s, in Sumida, Tokyo, Japan.
-The plot centers on supernatural urban legends named The Seven Mysteries of Honjo.
-One night, several different people are afflicted with deadly curses, including a teenage girl named Yakko Sakazaki, Tetsuo Tsutsumi, Harue Shigima, and others.
+Set in the 1980s, in Sumida, Tokyo, Japan, the plot centers on supernatural urban legends named The Seven Mysteries of Honjo.
+One night, several different people are given the ability to inflict others with deadly curses, including a teenage girl named Yakko Sakazaki, Tetsuo Tsutsumi, Harue Shigima, and others.
 Other characters, including Richter Kai and Mio Kurosuzu, assist certain characters, including Harue and Yakko respectively.

 Development

 Paranormasight: The Seven Mysteries of Honjo was developed by Xeen for Square Enix.
 The game was directed and written by Takanari Ishiyama.
 Ishiyama has several visual novel game credits previously, as well as working on Metal Gear Solid as a sound engineer and on Final Fantasy XII: Revenant Wings.

 Release

 Paranormasight: The Seven Mysteries of Honjo was revealed during the Japanese Nintendo Direct in February 2023.
 It was released for iOS and Windows via Steam on March 8, 2023.
 The Android and Nintendo Switch versions followed the next day.